aws/credentials-fetcher/cdk/cdk-domainless-mode/README.md

-What this CDK does:
+## Overview
-CDK automation to run Linux gMSA in ECS with EC2 instance in domainless mode.
+CDK automation to run Linux gMSA in ECS with EC2 instance in non domain-joined mode.

-This CDK does the following:
+#### This CDK does the following:
-Creates directory in Directory Service (Active Directory) Launch Windows instance, domain-join with Active Directory and create gMSA accounts Create ECS cluster
+- Create directory in Directory Service (Active Directory)
+- Launch Windows instance, domain-join it with Active Directory and create gMSA accounts
+- Create ECS cluster
-Launch ECS-optimized Linux instance and attaches to ECS cluster Runs ECS tasks in the ECS-optimized Linux instances using gMSA in domainless mode.
+- Launch ECS-optimized Linux instance and attach to ECS cluster
+- Run ECS tasks in the ECS-optimized Linux instances using gMSA in non domain-joined mode.

-Disclaimer
-This CDK and scripts are only for test, please modify as needed.
+##### Disclaimer: This CDK and scripts are only for test, please modify as needed.

+### Setup

 Create the following environment variables:
 1. AWS_REGION